Job Status Dashboard

-The Job History Dashboard provides a complete audit trail of every job submitted under your account, whether from the web application, the API, or the CLI (when connected to your account).
-It is accessible from the main navigation in the Closed Caption Converter dashboard.
+The Job Status Dashboard provides a complete audit trail of every API job submitted under your account, whether from the API, the API Playground, or the CLI (when connected to your account).
+Open it from Job Status Dashboard in the left Workspaces sidebar.

 What Is Recorded

-Every job submission creates a history entry that records the job ID, timestamp, job type, source and target profiles, frame rate, job status (completed, failed, or processing), and any error messages returned for failed jobs.
-For jobs that produced output files, the history entry retains a link to download the output for a configurable retention period.
+Every job submission creates a history entry that records the job ID, timestamp, job type, source and target profiles, frame rate, job status, and any error messages returned for failed jobs.
+For jobs that produced output files, the history entry retains links to download the source, target, and job response.

 Job Statuses